Primechain/primechain-api-docs/docs/usecases/bank_guarantee.md

 ### Step 6: Output
 The following is the output:
 1. the id of the transaction in which the encrypted data and tag were published to the DATA_MASTERLIST stream
-2. the id of the transaction in which the digital signature, hash and the signer's primechain address were published to the DATA_SIGNSTURE_MASTERLIST stream
+2. the id of the transaction in which the digital signature, hash and the issuer's primechain address were published to the DATA_SIGNATURE_MASTERLIST stream
+3. The digital signature
 3. The AES password
 4. The Initialization Vector (IV)